 Neurophysiology of sense perceptions.
 Hatch et all, 2000.

-PerfectLinens.com uses these precise and objective testing instruments to evaluate the comfort of sheets.
-However, your best guide for touch is your own, not ours.
+Perfectlinens.com uses these precise and objective testing instruments to evaluate a sheet’s ability to help solve chronic sleep problems.
+Your best guide is your own, not ours.
 We are a guidepost.
-We bring consistency and a uniform, easy-to-understand scoring system to measure and describe comfortable sheets.
+We bring consistency and a uniform, easy-to-understand scoring system to measure and describe sheets that help solve your chronic sleep problem.
 We’ve solved the math of comfort for sheets.
 More importantly, we help you know which sheet is right for you.
-We believe the first step in choosing a sheet is deciding what type of comfort you want.

-Once you know a sheet is scored and evaluated, how do you find those favorite sheets that mesh with your specific preferences?
-There are some shorthand terms that apply when describing the attributes of comfortable sheets, and these terms are a great way to identify sheets you like and express those preferences with others.
-Superior sheets can best be identified by top scores within each "touch" descriptor.
-Here are eight common touch descriptors:
+Once you know a sheet is scored and evaluated, how do you find those sheets that help with your chronic sleep problem?
+The sheet solution that meshes with your exact individual needs?
+There are some shorthand terms that apply when describing the attributes of sheets.
+These terms are a great way to identify sheets that meet your specific needs and express those preferences with others.
+Superior solutions can best be identified by a sheet’s top scores within each "touch" descriptor.
+Here are the eight common touch descriptors:

 Temperature Cooler Warmer

 Breathability Stuffy Arid